ingesolvoll/ingesolvoll.github.io/_posts/2016-03-23-clojure-railways.markdown

 ### Clojurescript and core.async to the rescue

-I really like Clojure (script) and after working with it for a while, I got some ideas on how to apply these ideas here.
-Most of it should be pretty straightforward, as both F# and Clojure have a strong functional approach.

-Clojure has the brilliant core.async library that gives us a completely different way of working with time in code.
+Clojure has the brilliant [core.async library][core-async] that gives us a completely different way of working with time in code.
 It uses channels for delivering messages between parts of your program.
-The rest of this post will require some basic understanding of core.async, I recommend this nice and friendly introduction !
+The rest of this post will require some basic understanding of core.async, [I recommend this nice and friendly introduction!][async-intro]

-We also need a library for doing HTTP. cljs-http leans heavily on core.async.
+We also need a library for doing HTTP. [cljs-http] leans heavily on core.async.
 It delivers HTTP responses on channels instead of using callbacks, and is just what we need.

 ### Tuning in on channels